ahbalbaid/Project_2024-15/Report.md

 ### Bitonic Sort

 #### **Weak scaling**
 Bitonic is an unstable algorithm which means it reorders the elements in the array even if they are already sorted.
 The sorting time decreases for each input size and the largest array had the greatest speedup.
 Computation dominates the overall runtime which includes local sequential sort and merging.
-As parallelization increases, each thread operates on a smaller portion of data.

 **Main**:
+The input of size 2^28 had the largest decrease in runtime as the number of threads increased.
+The runtime of the other inputs remained constant or slightly increased.
+The graphs support the conclusion that parallelization is more effective for large inputs.
+For large thread counts, parallelization overhead dominates the runtime for small inputs.
 ![image](https://github.com/user-attachments/assets/f08e75e4-08c3-4059-8660-cf43638324b2)
 ![image](https://github.com/user-attachments/assets/cf54d28a-fa91-4d8b-88bd-3c05e7aed336)
 ![image](https://github.com/user-attachments/assets/e4189bad-193b-4f8f-ba9f-6a7812502913)
 ![image](https://github.com/user-attachments/assets/cda57cf4-3bdb-42ed-b20c-f43a8ef0ada7)
 **Comp_Large**:
+Each input type had the same trend in computation time.
+The input of the largest size had the greatest improvement in computation time, while the smaller inputs remained constant.
+As parallelization increases, each thread operates on a smaller portion of data.
+All the runtimes converged to around the same level as the threads increased to 512.
 ![image](https://github.com/user-attachments/assets/abfe73e6-ec89-46ff-aeca-220de7c53727)
 ![image](https://github.com/user-attachments/assets/e6b3928e-9796-449a-a66e-c6db9db7ed2e)
 ![image](https://github.com/user-attachments/assets/866f460b-5e7c-4a8e-b579-9b7a89b00384)
 ![image](https://github.com/user-attachments/assets/e8d006ff-886e-413e-a6f9-d6eee023edff)
 **Comm**:
+Communication time remained relatively constant for most of the input sizes.
+Bitonic sort transfers the same amount of data between processes regardless of input size.
+The input of size 2^28 had a decrease in communication time as parallelization increased.
+For large input sizes, communication parallelization had a significant effect.
 ![image](https://github.com/user-attachments/assets/552553d3-b12a-43db-ba68-3e344de25172)
 ![image](https://github.com/user-attachments/assets/31e45a85-f10a-4ec5-b7a6-f6b0dc4fe07f)
 ![image](https://github.com/user-attachments/assets/ba1145b1-6672-459f-a76f-55abad22aec1)